 Please Note: All Double-wide buildings are required to sit on concrete foundations.

-The minimum requirements for your cabin foundation will vary based on your building style, size and options.
+The minimum requirements for your cabin foundation will vary based on your building style, size and some of the other custom options.

 Included in the drawing will be details about where you will need to have an access pit to allow for the hookup of your water and sewer.
 The access pit should be roughly 6’L x 3’W x 3’D with 3′ of the pit going under the cabin (most likely under the bathroom).
 Since its 3′ deep or below frost level in your area, the ground temperature keeps the pipes from freezing.